imagej/imagej.github.io/pages/MorphoLibJ.md

 regions.](MorphoLibJ-region-adjacency-graph.png
 "Computation of the Region Adjacency Graph on a microscopy image of plant tissue.
 Left: original image.
 Middle: result of watershed segmentation.
 Right: overlay of edges representing adjacent regions.")

+The plugin (under {% include bc content="Plugins | MorphoLibJ | Analyze
-The plugin (under ) works for both 2D and 3D images, and requires a label image as input.
+| Region Adjacency Graph" %}) works for both 2D and 3D images, and
+requires a label image as input.
 A typical input is the result of a watershed segmentation (see [Watershed Segmentation](MorphoLibJ#Watershed_segmentation "wikilink")), eventually followed by [manual edition of the labels](MorphoLibJ#Label_Edition_plugin "wikilink").
 The output of the